no-go/Asteroiden/README.md

 - Game Over screen with your score
 - random speed and start position of the rocks
 - Game Over fail sound (not original)
+- You shot everything?
+Get 1000 points for each live, get a new bonus live and the game starts again with this score

 ## Picture